qawemlilo/nodeza/README.md

  - wrap the body of `if` conditionals with curly braces
  - all variables should be defined with their own `var` keyword
  - all variable should be defined at the top of a scope
- - use comments
- - use camelCases
+ - use camelCases for methods and variable names
- - in controllers, each method name should start with the http method it is handling, e.g, postEvent or getEvent
- - use underscores to seperate words in filenames
- - Last but not least run `npm test` before commiting any changes
+ - Run `npm test` before committing any changes